Penrith Selective High School: Facilities

 The school has a gymnasium, a field with multi-sport goal posts (soccer and rugby, although contact sport is strictly prohibited), a smaller field with portable hockey goal posts, and two basketball courts.
 It also has five computer labs, an extensive two-storey library, a large space for creative and performing arts, numerous classrooms with equipment and materials dedicated to specific faculties, and a school hall which is part of the original school structure, built in the early 1950s.
 The hall can accommodate approximately 450 seated guests, usually used for official school functions, performing arts exhibitions, and information evenings.
 The Penrith Selective High School Parents and Citizens Association (P&C) operates a school canteen, from which all proceeds go towards improving the educational experience of PSHS students.

-HSC cheating scandal

-In September 2015, Penrith High School drew controversy after it was discovered that some students had obtained the login information of a teacher and potentially tried to have their marks digitally altered for their HSC, with the school captain being among those involved.
-This was followed by an investigation from the Department of Education, though its conclusions are unknown.
+House system

+The school has a house system named after four significant Australian explorers: Blaxland, Lawson, Mitchell, and Wentworth.
+These houses are named after Gregory Blaxland, William Lawson and William Wentworth, who began their 1813 expedition from Blaxland's farm at Emu Plains to cross the Blue Mountains, and Thomas Mitchell, associated with Mitchell's Pass at Glenbrook, constructed in 1833 near the historic Lennox Bridge.

+Each house is led by a male and female Captain (Year 11) and Vice-Captain (Year 10), who coordinate house meetings and organise events.
+Throughout the year, houses compete in sporting, academic, cultural and co-curricular events for points, with the overall winning house recognised at the end of each year.